David C. Banks: Career

 Banks worked for the city’s law department and the state attorney general before becoming a public school teacher in Crown Heights.
 He also helped to create the Bronx School for Law, Government and Justice, a prototype for the small schools initiative.
-Banks served as president and CEO the Eagle Academy Foundation, a network of public all-boys' schools until his appointment as New York City Schools Chancellor.
+Banks served as president and CEO of the Eagle Academy Foundation, a network of public all-boys' schools until his appointment as New York City Schools Chancellor.

+As chancellor, Banks has prioritized early literacy through NYC Reads and career-connected learning through the FutureReady and Modern Youth Apprenticeship initiatives.
+On May 9, 2023, Banks launched NYC Reads, an overhaul of how New York City Public Schools teaches reading.
+The overhaul aligns the entire school system under three approved reading curricula that are based in the 'science of reading,' and a unified curriculum for early childhood programs.

+In 2024, in the midst of the investigations into the Eric Adams administration, Banks announced his intent to retire at the end of the year after federal agents seized his devices.
+Saferwatch, a company developing a "panic button" app, sought to provide the app to schools in the City of New York.
+The company hired in early 2024 the government relations services of Terence Banks, brother of David C. Banks who was serving as the New York City Schools chancellor.
+The city's ethics rules prohibit lobbying family members.

 Personal life

-Banks's partner, Sheena Wright, is the current First Deputy Mayor of New York City.
-She was the former Deputy Mayor For Strategic Policy Initiatives of New York City and former president and CEO of the United Way of New York City.
+Banks's wife, Sheena Wright, served as the First Deputy Mayor of New York City from January 2023 to October 2024.
+Prior to that, she served as the Deputy Mayor for Strategic Policy Initiatives of New York City from January 2022 to December 2022 and as the first female president and CEO of the United Way of New York City.
+Banks and Wright married in September 2024.